mongodb/specifications/source/sessions/driver-sessions.rst

 drivers don't wait for a response for an unacknowledged write a driver would not know when the session ID could be reused.
 In theory a driver could use a new session ID for each unacknowledged write, but that would result in many orphaned sessions building up at the server.

-Rather than prohibit using unacknowledged writes with sessions we choose instead to specify that a driver MUST NOT send a session ID with unacknowledged writes.
-This is true for both implicit and explicit sessions.
+Therefore drivers MUST NOT send a session ID with unacknowledged writes under any circumstances:

+* For unacknowledged writes with an explicit session, drivers SHOULD raise an error.
+If a driver allows users to provide an explicit session with an unacknowledged write (e.g. for backwards compatibility), the driver MUST NOT send the session ID.

+* For unacknowledged writes without an explicit session, drivers SHOULD NOT use an implicit session.
+If a driver creates an implicit session for unacknowledged writes without an explicit session, the driver MUST NOT send the session ID.

+Drivers MUST document the behavior of unacknowledged writes for both explicit and implicit sessions.

 Server Commands
 ===============